CONNECTICUT

 (1633 - unknown), Windsor

 A blockhouse and trading post of the Plymouth Pilgrims, also known as Plymouth Trading House or Windsor Blockhouse, the site of which is at Town Green (Palisado Green) on Palisado Avenue.
 It was built to counter the Dutch at Hartford.
 Palisades were built around the post and around the town in 1637 during the Pequot War.
-The Windsor Historical Society Museum is nearby.
+Of interest is the Windsor Historical Society Museum at 96 Palisado Ave..

 Simsbury Stockade